A Guide to Rotator Cuff Surgery Recovery

 - Reaching behind your back to tuck your shirt in

 - Reaching overhead

 Injury to the rotator cuff can be either a strain or tear due to an accident or injury or wear and tear over time.
 The pain from rotator cuff injury can significantly impact your everyday activities, prompting you to seek medical care.
 Your doctor may initially advise you to rest, ice, and take over-the-counter pain medication such as ibuprofen.
 They often also prescribe physical therapy to allow for improved range of motion, shoulder strength, function, and decreased pain.
 If a rotator cuff repair surgery is needed, you can still take precautions before, during, and after for a better recovery.
 The rotator cuff injury can sometimes feel like a shoulder impingement, so it’s important to diagnose it properly.
 Here’s more of what you should know about .

 Types of Rotator Cuff Surgeries

 Arthroscopic repairs are mostly used for rotator cuff tears of small to medium-sized tears (<3 cm).
-During this procedure, small incisions are made where a camera and instruments can be used to repair the tear.
+During this procedure, small incisions are made where a camera and instruments can be used to repair the soft tissue tear.

 The second type of mini-open repair for a is the .
 This repair is both an arthroscopic and open surgery technique.
 Arthroscopy is utilized to evaluate the tear and remove any loose cartilage.
 Then an incision is made approximately 1 to 5 inches to repair the tear with the use of sutures.

 Your physician will determine which procedure is most appropriate for you as it varies depending on the rotator cuff tear size and the number of rotator cuff tendons involved.
 The rotator cuff surgery recovery time will vary for this more invasive repair, but can take up to 4-6 months.